By Guðrún Gústafsdóttir

-We selected the time period April 1st through 17th, 2016.
-Now we want to see metrics (visits and clicks) for the Products element on Siteimprove's website for the above period.
-We do this by placing our mouse over the circle or clicking on the Products element.
-By clicking the element you will be provided with a more detailed view of the element in a table above the Click Map screenshot.
+We selected the time period of September 2017.
+Now we want to see metrics (visits and clicks) for the "Shop" element on Quant's website for the above period.
+We do this by placing our mouse over the circle or clicking on the "Shop" element.
+By clicking the element you will be provided a detailed view of the element in a table above the Click Map screenshot.

-Visits: In the selected time period, 494 (or 4.76% of the total visits on that page) visitors visited the Products element.
+Visits: In the selected time period, 10 (or 4.05% of the total visits on that page) visitors visited the "Shop" element on the specific page.

-Clicks: Out of the 494 visitors in the selected time period, visitors clicked 503 times (or 3.96% of all clicks on the page) on the Products element.
+Clicks: Out of the 10 visitors in the selected time period, visitors clicked 12 times (or 1.81% of all clicks on the page) on the "Shop" element on the specific page.

-When clicking on more than one element, the visit spread will change from 100% (as seen in the above screenshot) to the ratio of visits of the elements selected in the table.
+When clicking on more than one element on a page, the visit spread will change from 100% (as seen in the above screenshot) to the ratio of visits of the elements selected in the table.
 Visit spread shows how many visitors on the page interacted with that particular element.
-So when all visits of the different elements in the table are added up (14.759), the visit spread of the Products element mounts up to 40% (5.914/14.759).
+So when all visits of the different elements in the table are added up (40), the visit spread of the "Shop" element mounts up to 25% (10/40).
 Please note that the numbers are rounded up to the nearest percentage.